We love ‘RE’ furniture! If it is reused, recycled, repurposed, reconditioned, recreated or reclaimed it qualifies as ‘sustainable’ furniture.

 Every little village would have at least one antique shop, stuffed with gloriously detailed furniture with intricate designs, displaying craftsmanship and pride you seldom see anymore!!

 My stepmom used to have an antique shop, named Teri’s Antiques, in the village of Kloof in Kwa-Zulu Natal, South Africa.
 The stock was majestic, and every piece spoke to you of generations that gave a sh1t about making beautiful things that last.
 They showed pride and skill, and the pieces had character.

-In stark contrast to the little desk I am writing this from.
+In stark contrast to the little desk, which I am writing this from.
 The drawers are all rickety and a little flap of melamine catches every time I open the top one.
-I have to nudge it carefully or it falls off the flimsy little metal bracket it only just fits onto.
-Balanced precariously so as not to take up a single millimetre more than is absolutely necessary, the design is made to keep manufacturing costs as low as possible, with no thought to either longevity or functionality!
+I have to nudge it carefully or it falls off the flimsy little metal bracket which it only just fits onto.
+Balanced precariously so as not to take up a single millimeter more than is absolutely necessary, the design is made to keep manufacturing costs as low as possible, with no thought to either longevity or functionality!